staff0rd/documentation/dotnet-api/persistent-subscriptions.md

 # Persistent Subscriptions Management

-The Event Store Client API includes helper methods that use the HTTP API to allow you to manage persistent subscriptions.
+The Client API includes helper methods that use the HTTP API to allow you to manage persistent subscriptions.
 This document describes the methods found in the `PersistentSubscriptions` class.
 All methods in this class are asynchronous.

 ## Methods

 ### Get information for all persistent subscriptions from all streams

 Returns information about all persistent subscriptions from all streams.